 - You can also check the box next to Automatically keep my Mac up to date.

-However, it’s not just your macOS version that is important to keep up to date, as maintaining your applications up to date will also improve Mac performance and speed.
+However, it’s not just your macOS version that is important to keep up to date, as maintaining your applications up to date will also improve your Mac performance and speed.

 Here’s how to check for outdated applications on Mac: